 - Ability to repay any debt

-Businesses that meet the SBA’s small business criteria can apply for SBA loan programs and federal contracting assistance.
-“The lending part of it is a really big help,” Bayliss said.
+Businesses that meet the SBA’s small business definition and other small business qualifications can apply for SBA loan programs and federal contracting assistance.
+Your small business could be eligible for the following SBA-backed loans:

 8(a) Business Development program: The SBA limits competition for certain government contracts to small businesses that participate in the 8(a) program.
 The goal is to help disadvantaged businesses win valuable contracts.
 To be eligible for the program, an owner who is economically or socially disadvantaged must control at least 51% of the business.
-The owner must also have a personal net worth of $250,000 or less, $4 million or less in assets or $250,000 or less in average adjusted gross income for three years.

-Additionally, business owners must show good character and potential to successfully perform.
+The owner must also have a personal net worth of $750,000 or less, $6 million or less in assets or $350,000 or less in average adjusted gross income for three years.
+In addition, business owners must show good character and potential to successfully perform.

-If approved for the 8(a) program, you could compete with similar businesses for sole-source contracts.
+If approved for the 8(a) program, you could compete with similar businesses for set-aside or sole-source contracts — contracts federal agencies reserve for small businesses.
 You could also receive assistance such as business training, counseling or marketing help from a mentor who is also participating in the program.

 SBA-approved small businesses could have access to additional assistance, most notably resources set aside for women and veteran entrepreneurs.

-For instance, the SBA’s Women-Owned Small Businesses Federal Contracting program reserves federal contracts for qualified women-owned businesses.
+Women-owned businesses: The SBA’s Women-Owned Small Businesses Federal Contracting program reserves federal contracts for qualified women-owned businesses.
 It’s like the 8(a) program, but specifically designed to give women entrepreneurs increased access to federal contracts.

-Eligible veteran-owned small businesses could also access training programs and specialized loans through the SBA Office of Veterans Business Development.
+Veteran-owned businesses: Eligible veteran-owned small businesses could also access training programs and specialized loans through the SBA Office of Veterans Business Development.
 Programs like Boots to Business and the Veteran Federal Procurement Entrepreneurship Training Program teach veterans the skills to successfully run a small business.

-Becoming certified for these programs could be a lengthy process.
+However, becoming certified for these programs could be a lengthy process.
 The SBA would ask you to submit information about your business, such as organizing documents, past financial statements and a business plan, as well as personal information like income statements and proof of citizenship.